1930 Picture of the Front Entrance

 Rodman Gun Facing Thompson

-This positioning of the guns gave the troops a sweeping view of the Inner Harbor Entrance to prevent any ships from entering it.
+Their positioning gave the troops a sweeping view of the Inner Harbor Entrance to prevent any ships from sneaking in.
 Both guns had a perfect line of sight of any vessel coming straight down the main ship channel, and the cannon on the right side could also prevent ships from coming up between Spectacle Island and Thompson Island by sneaking around Long Island.

 Flags on East walkway